spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 ```

 It is a java.util.Map that contains the topic string consumed as the key and another Map as the value.
-The inner map's key will be the stream (partition) number and a list of message payloads.
+The inner map's key will be the stream (partition) number and value will be a list of message payloads.
 The reason for this complex return type is
 due to the way Kafka orders the messages.
 In the high level consumer, all the messages received in a single stream for a single partition
 is guaranteed to be in order.
 For example, if I have a topic named test configured with 4 partitions and I have 4 corresponding streams
 in the consumer, then I would receive data in all the consumer streams in the same order as they were put